New version of Graham-Cassidy health bill adds sweeteners for Alaska

-WASHINGTON — An updated version of the Graham-Cassidy health care bill circulating among lobbyists and on Capitol Hill on Sunday night has changed to provide more benefits to Alaska, a move to appeal to Republican Sen. Lisa Murkowski, who has been highly skeptical of efforts to repeal the Affordable Care Act.
+WASHINGTON — An updated version of the Graham-Cassidy health care bill introduced Monday provides more benefits to Alaska, a move to appeal to Lisa Murkowski, the state's Republican senator who has been highly skeptical of efforts to repeal the Affordable Care Act.

+But while the bill's backers seek to win over a handful of skeptical members, one GOP opponent said Monday he is still unconvinced, delivering another blow to the prospects of the legislation.
+Sen. Rand Paul, R-Ky., has concerns with the bill, said his spokesman, Sergio Gor, who added that the new version doesn't address the senator's concerns despite allowing states to loosen insurance regulations and despite Kentucky receiving more health care dollars.

+Republicans can only afford to lose the support of two GOP senators for the bill to pass, and if Paul's opposition holds, then it is highly unlikely the measure will pass the Senate.

-The new version would grandfather Native Alaskans into Medicaid so they wouldn't lose coverage after the expanded Medicaid program is rolled back in 2020, according to a section-by-section summary of the new legislation obtained by an industry lobbyist (PDF).
+The new version, however, has a series of carveouts for Alaska.
+It would grandfather Native Alaskans into Medicaid so they wouldn't lose coverage after the expanded Medicaid program is rolled back in 2020, according to a section-by-section summary of the new legislation obtained by an industry lobbyist (PDF).

 The update would also carve out a special provision for states with low population densities so that 5 percent of federal funds would be guaranteed for rural states, including Alaska.

+An analysis of state-by-state health care funding (PDF) obtained by the same industry source shows that under Graham-Cassidy, named for authors Lindsey Graham, R-S.C. and Bill Cassidy, R-La., Alaska would get 4 percent more funding than under current heath care levels to implement a health care system.
+It would still lose money, however, from an end to the Medicaid expansion.
+The state estimates that it would lose $100 million.

+Other states with critical senators receive additional funds as well.
+Maine, represented by GOP Sen. Susan Collins, would notch a 43 percent increase in federal health care funds.
+Arizona would get an additional 14 percent and Kentucky another 4 percent.
+But critics say that for states that expanded Medicaid, including Kentucky, Arizona and Maine, the totals are misleading because it doesn't account for the loss of money from ending the Medicaid expansion.

 It's still unclear, however, whether the legislation will be brought to the floor for a vote this week before the deadline of Saturday.
-Sen. John McCain, R-Ariz., came out in opposition to the bill Friday because of what complained was a rushed and closed process.
-Sen. Susan Collins, R-Maine, said Sunday that it would be difficult for her to get to "yes" on the legislation.
+Sen. John McCain, R-Ariz., came out in opposition to the bill Friday because of what he said was a rushed and closed process.
+Collins said Sunday that it would be difficult for her to get to "yes" on the legislation.

 Because no Democrats are expected to vote for the bill, Republicans need 50 of their 52 members to vote for it.